pcantalupo/annotater/README.md

 If you encounter errors check below for the necessary dependencies that are required.

-Run annotater: `Reann.pl -file YOURSEQUENCES.FA -config CONFIGFILE -tax`.
-Your results are found in `annotator/ann.wTax.BE.report.txt` (yeah, I know the name needs changed).
+Run annotater: `Reann.pl -file YOURSEQUENCES.FA -config CONFIGFILE -tax -remotetax`.
+These options tell annotater to search your sequences against the list of searches in your configuration file and to lookup taxonomy information (-tax) for subject hits by querying NCBI (-remotetax).
+Your results are found in `annotator/ann.wTax.BE.report.txt` (tab-delimited text).

 ## Installation